pachyderm/pachyderm/doc/docs/master/concepts/advanced-concepts/globalID.md

 No data stored in PFS is removed.

 !!!
 Warning
-    Squashing a global commit with no children (on the head of a branch) results in data loss.
-Additionally, a new identical global commit is created.
+    Squashing a global commit on the head of a branch (no children) results in a new identical global commit being created.